unfoldingWord-dev/uw-pdf-conversion-tools/README.md

 optional arguments:
 ```
   -h, --help             show this help message and exit
+  -w WORKING_DIR, --working WORKING_DIR
+                         Working Directory.
+Default: a temp directory that gets
+                        deleted
+  -o OUTPUT_DIR, --output OUTPUT_DIR
+                         Output Directory.
+Default: ./
   -l LANG_CODES, --lang_code LANG_CODES
-                        Language Code(s)
+                         Language Code(s).
+Default: en
   -p PROJECT_IDS, --project_id PROJECT_IDS
-                        Project ID(s)
+                         Project ID(s) for resources with projects, such as a
-  -w WORKING_DIR, --working WORKING_DIR
-                        Working Directory
-  -o OUTPUT_DIR, --output OUTPUT_DIR
-                        Output Directory
+                        Bible book.
+Default: all
-  --owner OWNER         Owner
+  --owner OWNER          Owner of the resource repo on GitHub.
+Default:
+                        unfoldingWord
-  -r, --regenerate      Regenerate PDF even if exists
+  -r, --regenerate       Regenerate PDF even if exists: Default: false
-  --obs-tag OBS
+  --<resource>-tag <tag> For every resource used, you can specify a branch or tag.
+                         Default: master (run `./run.sh <converter> -h` for posible tags)
 ```

 # Example

-- Run the OBS TN PDF converter for English (default language) but don't generate if already exists in the output dir:
+- Run the OBS SN PDF converter for English (default language) but don't generate if PDF already exists in the output dir:

-    `./run.sh obs_tn_pdf_converter -w ~/working -o ~/output`
+    `./run.sh obs_sn_pdf_converter -w ~/working -o ~/output`

-- Run the TA PDF converter for English and French and generate even if the latest commit has a HTML and PDF file in the output dir
+- Run the TA PDF converter for English and French and generate even if the latest commit has a PDF file in the output dir

-    `./run.sh obs_tn_pdf_converter -w ~/working -o ~/output -l en -l fr -r`
+    `./run.sh ta_pdf_converter -w ~/working -o ~/output -l en -l fr -r`

+- Run the OBS TN PDF converter for English and use release versions v6 of OBS TN, v6 of OBS, v11 of TA and v11 of TW.

+    `./run.sh obs_tn_pdf_converter -w ~/working -o ~/output -l en --obs-tn-tag v6 --obs-tag v6 --ta-tag v11 --tw-tag v11`

 # Notes
-Language being generate must have a locale file in the `./locale` directory.
+ - Language being generate must have a locale file in the `./locale` directory.
 You can copy the `English-en_US.json` file to a new language and update the strings on the right.
+ - A index.php will be linked to in your output dir to list all of the latest versions of the resources generated